Lloyd Dorfman

 Sir Lloyd Marshall Dorfman CVO CBE (born 25 August 1952) is a British entrepreneur and philanthropist.
-He founded Travelex (today part of Finablr), the world's largest retailer of foreign exchange.
+He founded Travelex, the world's largest retailer of foreign exchange.

 According to The Sunday Times Rich List in 2020, Dorfman is worth £720 million.

-Early life and education
+Early life

 Dorfman's family were Jewish immigrants from eastern Europe who came to London before The Great War.
 He was educated at St Paul's.
-He did not attend university.
+He did not attend university, but instead studied for the Bar at Lincoln's Inn for a year, but did not finish the course.

 Career

 In 1976, Dorfman started his own currency exchange business from one small shop based in Southampton Row in central London.
 The company spread to ports overseas, initially in the Netherlands and Belgium.
 In 1986, Dorfman won Travelex a landmark contract as the first non-bank foreign exchange provider at the newly opened Heathrow Terminal 4.
-The company expanded into airports worldwide, opening in the USA in 1989 shortly followed by Australia in 1990.
+The company expanded into airports worldwide, opening in the US in 1989 shortly followed by Australia in 1990.

 The £440m acquisition of Thomas Cook's Global & Financial Services business in March 2001 made Travelex the world's largest non-bank foreign exchange business.
 Dorfman began to develop the presence of the company in Asia, starting with Japan and spreading to India in 2003 and China in 2004.

 Travelex sold its card programme management business to MasterCard for £290 million in 2011, and then its Global Business Payments to Western Union for £606 million.
-In 2014, an agreement was reached to sell Travelex to shareholders in Abu Dhabi; Dorfman however still retains a 5% shareholding.
+In 2014, an agreement was reached to sell Travelex to shareholders in Abu Dhabi.

 Travelex pioneered sponsorship deals including Travelex Cheap Ticket Season at the National Theatre, as well as sponsoring the winning World Cup teams for Australian Cricket in 2003 and England Rugby the same year.

 Current business activity

-Dorfman is a minority shareholder in The Office Group, the British pioneers of co-working spaces.
-He was previously chairman and majority shareholder of the company from 2010 to 2017, before a £500 mn deal with Blackstone in June 2017.
-The Group has over 30 buildings across central London.
-Its clients include thousands of small businesses and start-ups as well as larger companies.
-In 2014, he co-founded and became chairman of Doddle, a retail business enabling people to collect, return and send their online shopping from train stations and elsewhere.
-Dorfman is also a lead investor and board member of the London Theatre Company.
+He was previously chairman and majority shareholder of The Office Group, the British pioneers of co working spaces, from 2010 to 2017, before selling the business in a £500 mn deal with Blackstone in June 2017.
+In 2014, he co-founded and became chairman of Doddle, the e-commerce software business.

-Dorfman has a number of other business interests, including shareholder and director of the London Theatre Company and Ben Ainslie Racing’s America’s Cup Challenge.
+Dorfman has a number of other business interests, including shareholder and director of the London Theatre Company.
 He sits on Mayor of London Sadiq Khan's Business Advisory Board.

-In April 2020, he added a £3 million investment in Snoop to his portfolio, an app created by former Virgin Money boss Dame Jayne-Anne Gadhia.